plasmatech8/node-practice/freecodecamp/README.md

 The `~` tilde symbol means we only want to update patches.

 No prefix means that we only want the specific version.

+## 09. Express Server Basics

+Express is a way to create a proper HTTP server with much less code.

+Install express: `npm install express`

+We can have dynamic route parameters, query strings, etc.

+## 08. Express Static File Server